What are the key steps in business process improvement?

 • Are there areas where there is a lot of waste (for example, time spent on paperwork that isn’t important)?

-• More – are there any steps causing rework (for instance, people must redo work because of mistakes)?
+• More – are any steps causing rework (for instance, people must redo work because of mistakes)?

 • Are there frequent errors occurring in this area of your business?